us0p/alexandria/library/programming/tools/rust/defining_modules_to_control_scope_and_privacy.md

 - **Start from the crate root**: When compiling a crate, the compiler first looks in the crate root file for code to compile
 - **Declaring modules**: In the crate root file, you can declare new modules.
-The compiles will look for the module's code in these places:
+The compiler will look for the module's code in these places:
 	- Inline, within curly brackets that replace the semicolon following `mod <module_name>`
 	- In the `src/<module_name>.rs`
 	- In the file `src/<module_name>/mod.rs` -> old style